-(a) The City will enroll all officers covered by this Agreement in one of the components of the City of Bloomington Employee Group Health Benefit Plan, unless an officer has elected Union Health Insurance coverage.
+(a) The City will enroll all officers covered by this Agreement in one of the components of the City of Bloomington Employee Group Health Benefit Plan (Wellness PPO or Wellness HMO), unless an officer has elected Union Health Insurance coverage.
 The City agrees that an officer may select the Association Plan for himself, or for himself and his dependents in lieu of coverage under the City's Group Health Benefit Plan.
 If the officer makes such election, the City shall pay a portion of the monthly premium as outlined in subsection b.